trondhindenes/WesternOmega/README.md

 `index:getsettings`: Get settings for the index `index:closeindex`: Close the index
 `index:openindex`: Open the index
-`index:getmapping`: Get mappings in the index
+`index:getmapping`: Get mappings in the index `index:mget`: Use the Multi Get API to search

 List of cluster-related operations:
 `cluster:base`: Allow ping the es cluster